Corporate Advancement and Research Specialist

 Essential Duties & Responsibilities

-To apply, please send your cover letter and resume to Julia Tilley, Associate Director of Development at email@example.com.
-No phone calls, please.
+Please send an email with your cover letter and resume to Julia Tilley, Associate Director of Development, at email@example.com.

 House Manager — Part time, Hourly